Coo Coo Cal

-Coo Coo Cal's first album, Walkin' Dead, was released independently in 1999.
-Tommy Boy Records released Cal's second album, Disturbed on September 18, 2001.
+Coo Coo Cal’s debut album, Game, was released in 1996, on In The Trunk Records.
+Cal's sophomore album, Walkin' Dead, was released in 1999 on Infinite Recordings.
+Tommy Boy Records released Cal's third album, Disturbed on September 18, 2001.
 The album spawned Cal's most successful single to date, "My Projects", which topped the Billboard Hot Rap Singles chart.

 After leaving Tommy Boy in 2002, Cal released a follow-up to Walkin' Dead entitled Still Walkin'.
-A fourth album, All or Nothin’, followed in 2004.
-In 2018, Coo Coo Cal returned to release a new single, “Home”, on Tone Struck Entertainment and a tell-all documentary.
+A fifth album, All or Nothin', followed in 2004.
+In 2018, Coo Coo Cal returned to release a new single, "Home", on Tone Struck Entertainment and a tell-all documentary.